fbpx

 Each athlete’s training plan will vary significantly depending on their experience, fitness goals, and availability.

-There are also endless distinct methods that trainers and coaches explore, research, and use with their athletes.
+There are also several distinct methods that coaches use with their athletes.
 Training has become trial and error as each athlete performs and reacts differently to different training methods, stressors, and schedules.

 Consistent research has given us greater knowledge; however, it makes it more challenging when making decisions as we, as coaches and runners, need to sift through a plethora of information.